 What is Motion Graphics?

-In this insight article, I’ll explain what Motion Graphics is, its history, what differentiates it from other types of animation, and its importance in the advertising and design industry today.
+In this article, we’ll explain what motion graphics is, its history, what differentiates it from other types of animation, its importance in the advertising and design industry today, and its healthtech applications.

 From Static to Moving Designs

-Motion Graphics means Graphics in Movement.
-It’s the most straightforward definition you can get.
-Many times, Motion Graphics is also called Motion Design, making the relationship between movement and design elements easier to understand.
-Motion Graphics is about bringing the design knowledge to new mediums by adding the elements of time and space to it — i.e. creating movement.
+Motion graphics means graphics in movement.
+It’s the most straightforward definition possible.
+Oftentimes, motion graphics is also called motion design, making the relationship between movement and design elements easier to understand.
+Motion graphics is about bringing design knowledge to new mediums by adding the elements of time and space — thereby creating movement.

 The History of Motion Graphics

-Before Motion Graphics existed, there was a time when Graphic Design pieces only worked in a flat and un-moving format.
-A time where moving images were equal to the traditional Walt Disney cartoons.
-But it was with the advances of cinema, especially in the opening titles, that Motion Design emerged.
+Before motion graphics existed, graphic design pieces only worked in a flat, unmoving format.
+Moving images were equal to the traditional Walt Disney cartoons.
+But with advances in the film industry — like the widespread use of opening titles — motion design emerged.

-In the 1940s, Motion Graphics was born through the experimental work of Oskar Fischinger and Norman McLaren.
-In the 1950s, amazing designers such as Saul Bass, Maurice Binder, and Pablo Ferro brought Motion Graphics into the public eye in a big way.
+Motion graphics was officially born in the 1940s, thanks to the experimental work of Oskar Fischinger and Norman McLaren.
+In the 1950s, equally amazing designers, such as Saul Bass, Maurice Binder, and Pablo Ferro, brought motion graphics more squarely into the public eye.

-The films those artists worked on are still major points of reference and inspiration to many Motion Graphics Designers and cinema experts.
+The films these artists worked on are still major points of reference and inspiration to many motion graphics designers and cinema experts.
 Their work represented an unexpected and creative approach to setting the mood for spectators, creating excitement, and introducing technical information about the movie, such as the production company, film director, actors, and many others.
-This new way of playing with words and graphic elements that people had never seen before was the entrance point for Motion Graphics’ further popularity, reaching the cinema and mainstream TV.
+This new way of playing with words and graphic elements that people had never seen before was the entrance point for motion graphics’ increasing popularity, reaching the movies and then mainstream television.

-Motion Graphics is extremely connected with the advances in technology, so naturally, their evolution is intertwined.
-In more recent years, the advancement of design and animation software allowed Motion Graphics to become a lot more accessible for those willing to learn or produce.
-At the same time, the ubiquity of screens around us has created more opportunities to design and, consequently, to animate content.
-From our cars to billboards, our smart fridges, and the phones in our pockets, today everything uses motion graphics.
+Motion graphics is extremely connected with the advances in technology, so naturally, their evolution is intertwined.
+In more recent years, the advancement of design and animation software has allowed motion graphics to become a lot more accessible for those willing to learn or produce.
+At the same time, the ubiquity of screens has also created more opportunities to design and subsequently animate content.
+From cars to billboards, smart fridges to phones, everything nowadays uses motion graphics.

-The development of technology and the presence of screens in multiple devices in our lives expanded the full range of usage of Motion Graphics.
-What before was used just to introduce technical information and set the mood for a story, nowadays serves a wide range of purposes.
+The development of technology and the presence of screens on multiple devices in our lives has expanded the full range of usage for motion graphics.
+What was once used simply to introduce technical information and set the mood for a story now serves a wide range of purposes.

-On television, Motion Design is used in the opening of TV shows, as the video brand of the channel, and to introduce information with bumpers, lower-thirds, and many others.
-It’s also built into the forecast screen on the news and in their virtual backgrounds.
-TV has been using motion since the early days, and it has become an integral part of its identity, helping to make a channel or show memorable.
+On television, motion design is used in the opening of shows, as the video brand of the channel, and to introduce information with bumpers and lower-thirds.
+It’s also built into the forecast screen and in virtual backgrounds on the news.
+TV has been using motion since the early days, and it has become an integral part of its identity, helping make a channel or show memorable.

 When it comes to advertising, especially social media, motion graphics really shine in everything from complex, story-driven ads, to simple animated Instagram posts.
 It’s a great tool for helping companies stand out from the crowd.

-Other usages include everything from animation menus at fast-food chains to projected signs in airports and at events.
+Other uses for motion graphics include everything from animated menus at fast-food chains to projected signs in airports and at events.
 Motion is used everywhere, and each situation explores its potential on a different level.